 Rangers CEO James Bisgrove opens up on Ibrox fan power, Michael Beale recruitment

+Rangers' James Bisgrove opens up on Ibrox fan power, recruitment and hints at change after Michael Beale era

 The mood around the Ibrox club’s fanbase has changed since then, too.
 It now appears permanently on edge and, as has happened this season, always capable of erupting into open revolt if results are not forthcoming.
 These facets have made for a rude introduction to life as Rangers’ CEO for Bisgrove.
 The official start date in the role for the 38-year-old, previously the club’s commercial director, only three months ago.
 Already, though, Bisgrove and his board have essentially served up to their support the head of a second manager inside 12 months.
 Actions entitled to lead the club’s followers to believe a cycle has been set in train.
 A pattern wherein they have the power to bring the axe down rapidly on the man in charge of their team if they happen to be under-performing in relation to Celtic.
 Bisgrove, whose marketing background accounts for his push on fan engagement, would dispute the permanent-revolution reading of the unstable environment to have developed around the club’s football management set-up.